ericmahare/Birthday-Reminder/README.md

 # Birthday Reminder

-> This a simple front-end application that displays Birthdays of users.
+> This is a simple front-end application that displays Birthdays of users.

 ## Built With